 - Sixth, make them pretty.
 I always like to stick a few more chunks or chips into the tops of the cookies right before baking to make them extra pretty.
 It takes just a few seconds and is well worth the effort.
 Plus this makes sure there is chocolate in every single bite – thus making an even tastier chocolate-chip cookie.

 - 3/4 cup white all-purpose flour NOT packed into the measuring cup

 - 1/3 cup high quality milk-chocolate chunks + 2-3 tablespoons chocolate chips**

-- Stir in the flour and baking soda and mix well.
+Stir in the flour and baking soda and mix well.
 The dough should pull away from the sides of the bowl.
-(If not, add a bit more flour until a good dough is formed).
+(If not, add a few more teaspoons of flour until a good dough is formed).

-- Place the dough in an airtight container and in the fridge for at least 30 minutes to 1 hour and preferably overnight (overnight will yield a greater flavor as the ingredients meld together).
+Place the dough in an airtight container and in the fridge for at least 30 minutes to 1 hour.

-- When ready to bake, set the oven temperature at 325 degrees.
+When ready to bake, set the oven temperature at 325 degrees F.